Demographics of Uttar Pradesh: Ethnic groups

-Uttar Pradesh is the most populous state in India with a population of over 199.5 million people on 1 March 2011.
-It is more populated than the world's 242 countries.
-If independent it would be the 6th largest country in the world as per Population.
+As of 1 March 2011, Uttar Pradesh had a population of over 199.5 million, making it the most populous state in India.
+If it were an independent country, it would be the sixth most populous in the world.

 At the 2011 census of India, 79.7% of Uttar Pradesh population is Hindu.
 Muslims make up 19.3% of the population, most of whom are Rohillas, a clan of ethnic Pathans.
 The remaining population consists of Sikhs, Buddhists, Christians and Jains.

 The population of Uttar Pradesh is divided into numerous castes and sub-castes.
 Historically, Hindu society is divided into four sub-divisions or varnas, the Brahmins, Kshatriyas, Vaishyas and Shudras.
 Muslims are also divided as the Shias and Sunnis.
 In actual practice, Hindu society in generally used to be divided into numerous lineage groups called jatis.
 Each jati is then sub-divided into clans, called gotras.

 The peripheral regions of Uttar Pradesh, are home to a number of tribal communities such as Agaria, Baiga, Bhar, Bhoksa, Chero, Gond, Kol and Korwa.
 Five of these tribal communities have been recognised by the Government of India as disadvantaged scheduled tribes, viz.
 Tharus, Boksas, Bhotias, Jaunswaris and Rajis.